jmservera/node-red-azure-webapp/README.md

 To secure this deployment and add an admin password edit the `settings.js` file.

-> It currently uses a workaround to avoid a small problem caused with `child_process.execFile`: it uses a fake npm.cmd that points to the real one.
-Hope it will be fixed soon.
+> This project currently uses a workaround to avoid a small problem caused with `child_process.execFile`: it uses a fake npm.cmd that points to the real one.